 Preventing 501 errors from ever occurring in the first place is a whole lot better than trying to fix them after the fact.
 Thankfully, there are several things you can do to improve your website’s performance and reduce the likelihood of 501 errors.

-Regular maintenance and updates is an essential place to start.
+Regular maintenance and updates are an essential place to start.
 Things like vulnerability patching, ongoing monitoring, and regular updates are all major keys to preventing 501 errors and keeping your website healthy in general.
 It’s also a good idea to implement robust testing procedures so you can identify and address potential compatibility issues proactively.

 Optimizing your website’s code via methods such as using a content delivery network (CDN) can also help.
 You should also strive to reduce your dependency on deprecated features and always adhere to website coding best practices.

-Lastly, enhancing server security is key to preventing 501 errors (among a number of even bigger issues), and many of the steps taken to bolster a website’s security will improve its performance as well.
+Lastly, enhancing server security is key to preventing 501 errors (among a number of even bigger issues), and many of the steps taken to boost a website’s security will improve its performance as well.
 Using a web application firewall (WAF), for example, will block malicious traffic and prevent it from harming your website’s functionality.

 Image by Gerd Altmann from Pixabay